Trans Body: An Exploration of embodied history and corporeality through dance

 National Water Dance

-This year and in 2020 ECDC’s Artistic Director, Kellie Ann Lynch, will serve as the Northeast Ambassador for the National Water Dance for 2020.
+ECDC’s Artistic Director, Kellie Ann Lynch, will serve as the Northeast Ambassador for the National Water Dance for 2020.
 The project has already begun…

 National Water Dance is an artist-driven collective of dancers and educators confronting critical water issues facing the United States.
 Stretching from New York to Hawaii and from Alaska to Puerto Rico we create simultaneous, site-specific dance performances with movers of all ages and experience.
 Created and directed by Dale Andree, National Water Dance believes that our environment is the most pressing issue of this generation and as dancers we are using our bodies to create a community that reaches out for action.
 Conceived and directed by Kellie Ann Lynch in collaboration with the dancers.
 More information HERE